JulienFleuret/CUDA-At-Scale-For-Enterprise-Final-Project-V2/README.md

 ## Project Description

-This project simply computes the magnitude of a Soble filter.
-The Directional filters are computed using NPPI, while the magnitude is computed thank to a custom lambda provided to a custom kernel.
+This project load an image sequence, a set of images, or a video stream and process the magnitude of its images after filtering them using horizontal and vertical Sobel filter.
+The processing is made in batches.
+First, each image is filtered independently by the Sobel filters (using NPPI).
+The result of each filters is placed into a batch, (one batch per direction).
+The batches are full the magnitude of all the images of the batch is computed at once.
+Finaly the images are are written either in a video file or in a folder depending on the arguments provided to the function.
 It create a command line funtion named ```cudaAtScaleV2.exe```.

 ### Arguments for ```cudaAtScaleV2.exe```: